maprpartners/SJC/README.md

     kubectl get pod --all-namespaces to verify, you should see mapr-kdfplugin-xxx     daemon set running on each K8s slave

-Step 6: Deploy the citibike demo
+Step 6: Deploy the SJC demo

     bash run